nclark-lab/erc/README.md

 This software is for determining Evolutionary Rate Covariation (ERC) between sets of genes, using R.

 ## Input:
 You will need a .tre file containing Newick format trees of the genes you want to examine.
-Optionally, you can provide a master tree, but if you do not have one the program will make one for you.
+Optionally, you can provide a master tree, but if you do not have one the program will make one.

 ## Output:
 The code will output a correlation residual matrix and a matrix with branch values.
 The residual matrix has numbers representing ERC correlations.
 A positive value indicates that the genes are above the expected variation, while a negative value represents that they are below the expected variation.
 A zero means that the genes have the expected evolutionary relationship.